NabilaKhan/RNA-NRD/README.md

 # RNA-NRD: a Non-redundant RNA Structural Dataset for Benchmarking and Functional Analysis

 ## Install Instructions
-RNA-NRD source code is implemented using Python 3.8.10 and can be executed in 64-bit Linux Machine.
+RNA-NRD source code is implemented using Python 3.8.10 and can be executed in 64-bit Linux machine.
 It uses the tool STAR3D for 3D structure alignment which is provided here.
 STAR3D is implemented by using java 1.7 and requires JRE to run.

 #### Install JRE:
 ```